Will AI Replace...

 Complex negotiation strategy

-Reading human psychology and adapting tactics in real-time
+Needs to read human psychology and adapt tactics

 -